USA/ROW

 Thailand had also won Team and Individual Eventing gold at the inaugural FEI Asian Championships 2019 that they hosted in Pattaya, where the Championships will return in 2025.

-Equestrian sports have been included as part of the Asian Games since 1982 and the 19th Asian Games Hangzhou in China will host competitors in the three disciplines of dressage, show jumping and eventing.
+Equestrian sports have been included as part of the Asian Games since 1982 and the 19th Asian Games Hangzhou in China hosted competitors in the three disciplines of dressage, show jumping and eventing.